siascone/practice-for-ch-rails-views-questions/README.md

 # Views Questions

-1. Quesations Index
+1. Questions Index
 2. Questions Show
-    - update Index with links to show
+    - update Index with links to Show pages
-    - create questions partial and update index and show
+    - create questions partial and update Index and Show views to use partial
 3. Questions New
 4. Questions Edit
 5. Questions Delete